Alan-FGR/aelum/README.md

 - There's no `Entity.AddComponent(new MyComponent())`:
 	- We do this in order to reduce complexity by using the constructor for the components initialization as opposed to having separate initialization routines.
 We don't have a real ECS but rather a plugin system.
 Most engines out there don't have a real ECS too, including but not limited to Unity, Nez, Otter and Duality; in all of these engines the component stores a reference to the entity, as we do, but that's much more clear when you're passing the entity in the component constructor too.
 So we don't hide that from you nor pretend we got a [real ECS](https://github.com/nem0/LumixEngine/tree/master/src/engine) under the hood.
 - Why sprites are hardcoded?
 [This is not the 80s :trollface:!](https://gitter.im/nem0/LumixEngine?at=59ec9d075c40c1ba79d07a43)
 	- It's true that sucks, but by doing that as opposed to a true data-driven approach we got 'free' stable and efficient serialization, and code tools works for them like autocompletion, refactoring, and compile-time safety checks.
 That being said it's not an ideal solution by any means, and [we have plans to change that](https://github.com/Alan-FGR/aelum/issues/3).
-[This is the 80s though!!1!](https://gfycat.com/gifs/detail/WarlikeScornfulBlackfish) :trollface:
+[This is the 80s though!!1!](https://gfycat.com/gifs/detail/WarlikeScornfulBlackfish) :trollface: - Update: this was fixed!
+Sprites now are stored in a Dictionary and have int keys for faster lookup, pipeline still generates code for easy referencing, but that's not necessary at all, and you can easily modify the importer to generate JSON for example.
 - Why so much constructor piping?
     - We [didn't have that once](https://github.com/Alan-FGR/aelum/commit/e3cc8f360f4be1e89b74a2f9bc16332124d1a6ef), but the implications were too bad for a minor annoyance in the user code, so we decided it's not worthy it.